 2. Spicy meatballs tagine with bulgur and chickpeas

 Lovers of meatballs have not been forgotten.
-You can still enjoy your delicacy using the below lean mince recipe (contains 5% fats).
+You can still enjoy your delicacy using the below lean mince recipe (which contains 5% fats).
 Its nutritional value per serving is; 484 kcal, 12g fats, 47g carbohydrates and 15g sugar among others.
 To feast on your spicy meatball, it will take you a maximum of 1 hour (preparation plus cooking).
 Also, you should not worry about the ingredients since they are locally available.

 - 500g of extra-lean beef mince